ParallelMaths/parallel/pages/9-40-pigeonhole-problem.md

 __3.3__ What does the Pigeonhole Principle reveal about data compression?

 * [ ] There’s a computer program that can compress every file to a smaller file without any loss of data
-* [ ] There’s a computer program that can decompress every file into a larger file without any loss of data
+* [ ] There’s a computer program that can compress every file into a larger file without any loss of data
 * [x] There’s no computer program that can decompress every file into a smaller file without any loss of data
 * [ ] Files can never be compressed
 :::